scrimba/community/FAQ.md

 ## What are the benefits over normal videos?

-Scrimba makes life *easier* for the creators and make the learning experience *better* for the viewer.
+Scrimba makes the learning experience *better* for the viewer and the creation process *easier* for the creator.
 Here are the specific benefits it has over normal videos:

-- Much easier creation process
+- Easier and faster to create
 - Interactive (edit/copy/run the code inside the screencast)
-- Better mobile experience (we adjust the content according to the screen size)
+- Better mobile experience (content is adjusted to the screen size)
 - Light weight (1% of video in bytes)
-- Indexable content
+- Indexable/searchable

 ## How do I create a Scrimba screencast?
 Check [this Medium post](https://medium.com/scrimba/how-to-create-a-scrimba-screencast-e5ca244bc531) for detailed instructions.